 In addition to employment figures, the study of trends in personal income is also indicative of an area's economic health.
-According to the Wisconsin Department of Revenue-Division of Research and Analysis, the Town of Johnstown's adjusted gross income (AGI) per tax return has been historically slightly higher than that of both Rock County and Wisconsin.
-The most recent reported year lists the 2004 AGI for the Town at \$44,242, down from the 2003 AGI of \$47,444 which represented a five-year high.
+According to the Wisconsin Department of Revenue-Division of Research and Analysis, the Town of La Prairie's adjusted gross income (AGI) per tax return has historically fluctuated above and below both Rock County and the State AGI.
+The most recent reported year lists the 2004 AGI for the Town at \$44,511, over \$3,000 higher than the 2003 AGI and \$7,000 higher than the 2002 return.
+The 2004 return is higher than both the state and the county while the 2003 return is higher than the county but not the state and the 2002 report is less than either the state or the county.
 Figure 1-4 displays the AGI trend from 2000-2004 for the Town, Rock County, and the State of Wisconsin.
 Also, the Town's median household income (figure 1-5, next page), while slightly higher than the county and state figures, has not increased as dramatically as the figures shown by some of its neighbors.